-A friend of mine recently wrote a post on Facebook and discovered the wrath of secular environmentalism.
+A friend of mine recently wrote a post on Facebook and encountered the wrath of several of his social media friends.
 He innocently asked if anyone wanted a kitten.
 His young feline pet escaped and became pregnant before she could be spayed.
 The online assault began almost immediately as friends and acquaintances berated him over his negligence in failing to spay his pet.
 For many who deny the existence of the Christian God, environmentalism and the cause of animal rights have become a religion of sorts.
 The movement has its own doctrinal beliefs, its own set of commandments and its own set of prescribed consequences.
 At times, the doctrinal beliefs seem self-contradictory.
 I have many friends who fight vehemently for the rights of animals while supporting the abortion of humans.
 Maybe contradictions of this sort are the result of improper “grounding”.

 Environmentalism From A Christian Perspective